How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Nuggets hit the road the Suns on Friday at 10:00 PM ET.
+The Warriors look to pull off a road win at the Lakers on Friday at 10:00 PM ET.

 How to Watch